-A drive cycle is a method of driving a vehicle to verify a driveability symptom or its repair.
-It can also be a method of driving a vehicle to initiate and complete a specific OBD II monitor or Trip.
+A drive cycle is a method of driving a vehicle to run all of the on-board diagnostics.
+It can also be a method of driving a vehicle to initiate and complete a specific OBD II monitor or trip.
 A drive cycle may be done in the service bay or may require specific drive modes such as a number of idle periods, steady vehicle speed per time, accelerations at certain throttle angles, etc.